 The process is considered more environmentally friendly than traditional cremation or burial but is not always available.

 The death of a companion animal affects your other pets as well as the human family.
 The structure of the household has changed with the loss, and surviving pets may grieve.
 Signs to look for include:

 If your other pet is grieving, offer them a special treat, a new toy – and most of all, extra attention, love, and comfort.
 Their grief should diminish over time, as will yours.

 The distress of other animals in the family is almost always reduced if they can see and smell the body of their companion.
 It helps them understand what has happened.

 We get so much unconditional love from our beloved animal companions in life, and we grieve deeply for them when they die.

-Dr. Sife, APLB founder, believed that “when a dear pet’s life ends, more dies than just a cherished friend and companion.
+Dr. Sife, founder of the APLB, believed that “when a dear pet’s life ends, more dies than just a cherished friend and companion.
 We make them into living symbols of our own innocence and purest feelings, and so a treasured secret part of each of us also dies.
 This can be reborn as we slowly pick up our shattered emotional pieces and move on.
 Our dear ones bless us, just as we do them, and they enrich and prepare us for our moving on in life.
 The loving memories become a permanent part of who we are and they live on in our hearts.
 Our continuing and improving lives can be our best memorials to them”.